nponticiello/react-app/README.md

 For this app we used react version 17.0.2, react-router-dom version 6.2.1, and axios version 0.24.0.

-1) Go to github and download the zip file of the app.
+1) Go to github
+2) Press the "Code" button and download the zip file of the app.
 Then upzip the file.
-2) Move the file into the location where you would the app to be stored
+3) Move the file into the location where you would the app to be stored
-3) Open terminal/command prompt and change the directory to where the file is located
+4) Open terminal/command prompt and change the directory to where the file is located
-4) Then change the directory to the file
+5) Then change the directory to the file
-5) Run the following commands below in the exact order as shown below
+6) Run the following commands below in the exact order as shown below

 npm install